Meteor: History

-Although meteors have been known since ancient times, they were not known to be an astronomical phenomenon until early in the nineteenth century.
-Prior to that, they were seen in the West as an atmospheric phenomenon, like lightning, and were not connected with strange stories of rocks falling from the sky.
+Meteors were not known to be an astronomical phenomenon until early in the nineteenth century.
+Before that, they were seen in the West as an atmospheric phenomenon, like lightning, and were not connected with strange stories of rocks falling from the sky.
 In 1807, Yale University chemistry professor Benjamin Silliman investigated a meteorite that fell in Weston, Connecticut.
 Silliman believed the meteor had a cosmic origin, but meteors did not attract much attention from astronomers until the spectacular meteor storm of November 1833.
 People all across the eastern United States saw thousands of meteors, radiating from a single point in the sky.
-Careful observers noticed that the radiant, as the point is now called, moved with the stars, staying in the constellation Leo.
+Careful observers noticed that the radiant, as the point is called, moved with the stars, staying in the constellation Leo.

-The astronomer Denison Olmsted made an extensive study of this storm, and concluded that it had a cosmic origin.
-After reviewing historical records, Heinrich Wilhelm Matthias Olbers predicted the storm's return in 1867, which drew the attention of other astronomers to the phenomenon.
-Hubert A. Newton's more thorough historical work led to a refined prediction of 1866, which proved to be correct.
-With Giovanni Schiaparelli's success in connecting the Leonids (as they are now called) with comet Tempel-Tuttle, the cosmic origin of meteors was now firmly established.
-Still, they remain an atmospheric phenomenon, and retain their name "meteor" from the Greek word for "atmospheric".
+The astronomer Denison Olmsted extensively studied this storm, concluding that it had a cosmic origin.
+After reviewing historical records, Heinrich Wilhelm Matthias Olbers predicted the storm's return in 1867, drawing other astronomers' attention to the phenomenon.
+Hubert A. Newton's more thorough historical work led to a refined prediction of 1866, which proved correct.
+With Giovanni Schiaparelli's success in connecting the Leonids (as they are called) with comet Tempel-Tuttle, the cosmic origin of meteors was firmly established.
+Still, they remain an atmospheric phenomenon and retain their name "meteor" from the Greek word for "atmospheric".

 Fireball

-A fireball is a brighter-than-usual meteor that also becomes visible when about 100 km from sea level.
+A fireball is a brighter-than-usual meteor which can be also seen during daylight.
 The International Astronomical Union (IAU) defines a fireball as "a meteor brighter than any of the planets" (apparent magnitude −4 or greater).
 The International Meteor Organization (an amateur organization that studies meteors) has a more rigid definition.
-It defines a fireball as a meteor that would have a magnitude of −3 or brighter if seen at zenith.
+It defines a fireball as a meteor that would have at least magnitude of −3 if seen at zenith.
 This definition corrects for the greater distance between an observer and a meteor near the horizon.
 For example, a meteor of magnitude −1 at 5 degrees above the horizon would be classified as a fireball because, if the observer had been directly below the meteor, it would have appeared as magnitude −6.